biojava/biojava.github.io/wiki/BioJava:Download_4.0.0.md

     -   Consistent error logging.
 SLF4J is used for logging and provides adaptors for all major logging implementations. (many contributors, including @benjamintboyle and @josemduarte)
-    -   Improved handling of exceptions
+    -   Improved handling of exceptions (@dmyersturnbull)
     -   Removed deprecated methods
     -   Expanded the [BioJava
         tutorial](https://github.com/biojava/biojava3-tutorial/)